 Ingredients: 1 fresh ginseng, 10 pitted dry lotus seeds, 100g rice, rock sugar (moderate amount)

-Method: Wash ginseng, lotus seed, and rice; slice ginseng and put all three in a pot with water; bring to boil; cook on low heat till everything becomes soft and tender; add a suitable amount of sugar to sweetness level of your liking.
+Method: Wash ginseng, lotus seed, and rice; slice ginseng and put all three in a pot with water; bring to a boil; cook on low heat till everything becomes soft and tender; add a suitable amount of sugar to the sweetness level of your liking.

 Fresh ginseng is mild in nature.
 It is effective in nourishing the spleen and kidneys, calming the mind, and nurturing the brain.
-Elderly who have sore waists and knees, frequent urination at night, and weak appetites can benefit much from this.
+The elderly who have sore waists and knees, frequent urination at night, and weak appetites can benefit much from this.
 Eating once daily for a week can greatly improve your sleep.

 Oatmeal congee can effectively control body weight and adjust blood lipids to a normal level.
 It is good for everyday consumption for people with weight problems, hyperlipidemia, coronary heart disease, or even normal healthy people.